 Did you know that about one third, or 33%, of cow milk allergy patients, may develop allergies to other foods?
 In such cases, these patients have multiple food allergies (MFA).
-The more foods a child is allergic to, the higher the likelihood that they will fail an eHF.
+Also, the more foods a child is allergic to, the higher the likelihood that they will fail an eHF.
 Guidance is that infants with multiple food allergies should use an amino acid-based formula like Neocate.

 Symptoms when Breastfeeding

-Breast milk is the preferred nutrition for infants, and Nutricia supports breastfeeding wherever possible, incidentally, breastfed infants can develop cow milk allergy to protein fragments of milk in breast milk.
+Breast milk is the preferred nutrition for infants, and Nutricia supports breastfeeding wherever possible.
+Incidentally, breastfed infants can develop cow milk allergy to protein fragments of milk in breast milk.

 If you experience symptoms while breastfeeding consult a doctor.

 Anaphylaxis reactions to food allergens can be severe and life-threatening, and an acute reaction caused by cow milk happens between 1%-9% of CMA cases.
-In patients who have had anaphylaxis to cow milk, guidelines recommend a hypoallergenic amino acid-based formula like Neocate.
+In patients who have had anaphylaxis to cow milk, guidelines recommend a hypoallergenic amino acid-based formula, like Neocate.